Preschool number activities

 Sharing at the tea party: The one-to-one principle

-I’ve stolen this one directly from experiments done by Brian Butterworth and his colleagues (2008).
+This idea comes from experiments done by Brian Butterworth and his colleagues (2008).
 Choose three toy creatures as party attendees and have your child set the table—providing one and only plate, cup, and spoon to each toy.
 Then give your child a set of “cookies” (tokens or real edibles) and ask her to share these among the party guests so they each receive the same amount.
 Make it simple by giving your child 6 or 9 tokens so that none will be left over.

 As always, go at your child’s pace and quit if it isn’t fun.